noeknows21/Noe-REPL-game/README.md

 Tavern crawl - a ruby REPL game

-If you wish to play rather than just see the code feel free to do so!
+If you wish to play this, just follow the instructions below!
+Enjoy!
-(download, open terminal, cd into the the appropriate dircetory and type ruby noe_game_refactor.rb)
+Download files, open terminal, cd into the the appropriate dircetory and type ruby noe_game_refactor.rb